chemron/Sun_GAN/README.md

 `sbatch ./Scripts/data_processing.sh` (Monarch).

 ## Pipeline: UV-GAN
 The pipeline for generating synthetic magnetograms from EUV 304 Angstrom full-disk solar images.
 Trains by comparing SDO EUV images with SDO magnetograms.
+It is a good idea to initially run the GAN for a small number of itterations (e.g. 20) to ensure everything is working as it should before running a full scale model.
 1. Train model on SDO AIA EUV images and SDO HMI magnetograms:
    `./Scripts/train_UV_GAN.sh` or
    `sbatch ./Scripts/train_UV_GAN.sh` (Monarch).
 See `train_UV_GAN.sh` for